rlberry-py/rlberry/docs/basics/quick_start_rl/quickstart.md

 --------------------------------

-We will compare a RandomAgent (which select random action) to the UCBVIAgent(from [rlberry_research]((https://github.com/rlberry-py/rlberry-research))), which is a algorithm that is designed to perform an efficient exploration.
+We will compare a RandomAgent (which select random action) to the UCBVIAgent(from [rlberry_research](https://github.com/rlberry-py/rlberry-research)), which is a algorithm that is designed to perform an efficient exploration.
 Our goal is then to assess the performance of the two algorithms.

-You can code your RandomAgent agent :
+This is the code to create your RandomAgent agent :

 ```python
 # Create random agent as a baseline